-- Hickory Decline and Mortality Factsheet [PDF]
+- Hickory Dieback and Mortality Fact Sheet

-- Conifer Bark Beetles Factsheet
+- Conifer Bark Beetles Fact Sheet

 - Concerns about Thousand Cankers Disease in the Eastern U.S. have been greatly reduced in recent years because research has found that the walnut dieback and mortality was caused by walnut twig beetle infesting drought stressed trees.